azerpas/2captcha_harvester/README.md

 # 2captcha_harvester
-2captcha harvester, will save g-response to list in a (hour:minute).txt file using Pickle
+2captcha threaded harvester, will save g-response to list in a (hour:minute).txt file using Pickle

 REQUIEREMENTS: modules: requests, BeautifulSoup, pickle, threading